Volunteer Tuesdays & Thursdays, 10a.m.–12 noon

 Use of Urban Forests to Improve Water Quality: Ecological Engineering (Part II)*

 Instructor: Todd Rounsaville

-This workshop will guide participants through the roles trees play in urban forests using The Arboretum Woods as a living example.
-We will address the many benefits urban trees provide to reduce sedimentation and stream bank erosion and improve water quality, with a focus on selecting, planting, establishing, and maintaining trees in urban forests and riparian areas.
-Free
+This workshop will guide participants through the roles trees play in urban forests, using The Arboretum Woods as a living example.
+We will address the benefits our urban trees provide to reduce sedimentation and stream bank erosion and to improve water quality with a focus on selecting, planting, establishing, and maintaining trees in urban forests and riparian areas.
+FREE